Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

 tuple object does not support item assignement and is a member of the immutables family.

-Changing a tuple after creation is not possible, only recreating a new tuple is
+Changing a tuple after creation is not possible, only recreating a new tuple is.

-## les mutables / immutables
+So why using tuple if is a kind of "castrated" list ?

+### one word on mutability / immutability

 ```python